Thank you to Lenka Cathersides for the following research.

 George Frederick’s headstone bears the inscription: “I Look for the Resurrection of the Dead and the Life of the World to Come” from his wife Elsie.

 Elsie Frida Josephine Brickwell died in 1968.
 She was buried in the Parish of St Anne, Wandsworth, London.
 She was 88 years old.

-Thomas was born in 1847 in Dorking to blacksmith James Brickwell and his wife Lucy, née Skilton.
+George’s father Thomas was born in 1847 in Dorking to blacksmith James and his wife Lucy, (née Skilton).
 James’s father, also Thomas Brickwell, was a chair maker.
 Lucy was born in 1813 in Dorking to labourer Peter Skilton and his wife Rebecca.
-She was baptised in October of the same year in the Parish of Dorking.
+She was baptised in October of the same year in Dorking.
 At the time of the baptism, the family lived in Holmwood.

 James and Lucy had married on 26th January 1840 in the Parish of Horley, where the couple were living.
 James was working as a blacksmith and Lucy as a servant.

 By 1851, James Brickwell was dead, and his widow Lucy was a servant in South Street, Dorking.